 I went home late at night that summer and arrived my two children were all sleeping, Michelle recalled.

-My frequent hospital visits has opened my senses how miserable life is when you are a destitute.
+My frequent hospital visits have opened my senses how miserable life is when you are destitute.
 Manuel’s bed is on the free ward and I could experience the sad plights of other patients and made me realized the depth of miseries of being poor – the will just die without seeing relief from pains and sickness because of poverty.